swiyt/Research/README.md

-# Research
-Research Paper

-This repo contains all the cybersecurity related research papers I have done during my studies in Acadia University
+Cybersecurity

+This folder contains all my work related to cybersecurity.

+If you're interested in contacting me:
+Email: aaronkhoo2711@gmail.com
+Mobile: 902 679 8539